AstroMined/debtonator/docs/adr/backend/024-feature-flags.md

 ## Status

-Proposed (Revision 1)
+Proposed (Revision 2)

 ## Context

 During the implementation planning for ADR-019 (Banking Account Types Expansion), we identified a need for a feature flag system to control the rollout of new account types, including multi-currency and international account support.
-Currently, Debtonator lacks a structured way to manage feature releases, which creates challenges when deploying new functionality:
+Currently, Debtonator lacks a structured way to manage feature releases, which creates challenges when deploying new functionality.

-1. New features must be fully deployed or not deployed at all, without a middle ground
-2. No ability to gradually roll out features to specific user segments
-3. Limited options for testing features in production environments
-4. Difficult to quickly disable problematic features without a full rollback
-5. No standardized approach to feature lifecycle management

-As we expand Debtonator with more sophisticated functionality like polymorphic account types, multi-currency support, and international banking features, we need a robust feature flag system to manage these changes safely and systematically.
+Our initial design for the feature flag system (Revision 1) proposed a middleware/interceptor pattern to centralize feature flag enforcement at well-defined boundaries in our application architecture, with feature flag requirements defined in JSON configuration files.
+However, upon further consideration, we've determined that a fully database-driven approach would be more sustainable and better aligned with our existing implementation that already uses database storage for feature flag values.

 ## Decision

 We will implement a comprehensive feature flag system for Debtonator that provides:

-1. A flexible, configuration-driven approach to enabling/disabling features
+1. A flexible, database-driven approach to enabling/disabling features
 2. Support for different flag types: boolean, percentage rollout, user-segment based
 3. Runtime toggling of features without application restart
 4. Proper persistence of flag states across application restarts
-5. Administrative interface for managing feature flags
+5. Database storage for both flag values AND requirements mapping
+6. Well-defined API for frontend management (detailed in ADR-028)

 **Key Architectural Change:** Rather than scattering feature flag checks throughout the codebase, we will implement a layered middleware/interceptor pattern that centralizes feature flag enforcement at well-defined boundaries in our application architecture.
+Both feature flag values and the mapping of which methods require which flags will be stored in the database, allowing for runtime configuration without application restarts.

 ### Feature Flag Types